rachelbaker/Font-Awesome-WordPress-Plugin/README.md

 ##License
 License:
-    Copyright (C) 2012  Rachel Baker, Plugged In Consulting, Inc.
+    Copyright (C) 2013 Rachel Baker

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

     This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of